OSWEGO, NY – Most of us have heard the terms weather forecasters throw around when talking about their craft.

 However, what do they actually mean?

-With snow in the air and winter attempting an early arrival, here are some terms and their definitions to help you be better prepared for most any weather situation that may pop up over the next few months.
+With snow in the air and the temperatures dropping, here are some terms and their definitions to help you be better prepared for most any weather situation that may pop up over the next few months.

 The terms and their meanings are courtesy of Bill Gregway, local observer for the National Weather Service.